 - Your usual problem-solving strategies are just not working at this time

-If you find yourself experiencing any of the feelings above, please come to SSC L120 and ask to speak to the counselor on duty.
+If you find yourself experiencing any of the feelings above, please email:

-If you are not a crisis or facing an emergency but have a personal concern that requires further discussion, please call 860-512-3320 (voicemails being retrieved remotely and answered), or schedule an online appointment via your myCommNet / Insight (Webex).
+If you are NOT in a crisis or facing an emergency but have a personal concern that requires further discussion, please call 860-512-3320 (voicemails being retrieved remotely and answered), or schedule an online appointment via your myCommNet / Insight (Webex).